 Some of the Most Competitive Prices on the Market

 Sendx’s prices are very competitive.
 The cheapest plan starts at $9.99/month ($7.49 with an annual plan) and includes 1,000 contacts.
 For a list of 10,000 contacts, you’d be set back only $59.99.
 All plans offer unlimited email sends to your contacts.

-Surprisingly, SendX lets you calculate prices for up to 2 million contacts ($4,999) before displaying the “Contact Us” button.
-Most platforms will only display prices for the first few thousand contacts or so.
-This is a huge plus for businesses with big contact lists, as they can easily calculate costs without spending valuable time requesting quotes.
+To our surprise, SendX allows you to calculate prices for up to 2 million contacts ($4,999) before the “Contact Us” button appears.
+Other platforms typically display prices only for the first few thousand contacts.
+This is a significant advantage for businesses with large contact lists, as they can effortlessly determine costs without having to spend valuable time requesting quotes.

 The Enterprise plan comes with some extra features, including unlimited teams, dedicated IP support, executive ROI reviews, and advanced training.
 I’d say 200,000 contacts is more than most of us need, and, frankly, the Business plan comes with all of the tools a marketer needs.
 The private IP would be nice, but you can definitely do without these other extras.

 SendX also offers a 25% discount for annual plans across the board.

 If you want to give SendX a try but aren’t ready to commit, there’s a 14-day free trial you can take advantage of.
 It doesn’t require a credit card, and it includes all of the features available with the Business plan.
 Sure, two weeks probably isn’t enough time to draw definite conclusions about SendX, but it’s enough time to give you a good feel for the platform.